Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

 1. Watch the console for the node being rebuilt.

    Login to a second session to use it to watch the console using the instructions in the following document: [Log in to a Node Using ConMan](../conman/Log_in_to_a_Node_Using_ConMan.md).
-The first session will be needed to run the commands in the following steps.
+The first session will be needed to run the commands in the following Rebuild Node steps.

 <a name="rebuild_node"></a>